-We are happy to announce that this summer will are bringing the biggest American techno act – Seth Troxler, Perlon family member and one of the most amazing female DJs in the world – Sonja Moonear, one of the leaders of the contemporary French house scene Dyed Soundorom and talented local artist – Andrea Ljekaj.
+We are happy to announce that on June 1st we are bringing the biggest American techno act – Seth Troxler, Perlon family member and one of the most amazing female DJ in the world – Sonja Moonear, one of the leaders of the contemporary French house scene – Dyed Soundorom, one of Visionquest label bosses – Shaun Reeves, Circoloco resident Luca Cazal and talented local artist – Andrea Ljekaj to our 3rd edition of techno & house festival in Croatia.

-For the last 2 years we were honored to welcome to Croatian capital Zagreb, just a few meters from Big lake Jarun, some of the most respected artists in the world today.
+For the last 2 years we were honored to welcome to Zagreb, to our techno & house festival in Croatia, just a few meters from Big lake Jarun, some of the most respected artists in the world today.
 Ricardo Villalobos, The Martinez Brothers, Loco Dice, Chris Liebing, FUSE London collective, Timo Maas, Sonja Moonear were just some of the names who preformed at our magical open air event, as some of the fans described it.

 Zagreb – closer then you think…